sanasiddique-97/vader-sentiment-analysis-amazon-data/README.md

-# vader-sentiment-analysis-amazon-data
+# Amazon reviews sentiment-analysis using NLP
-used vader sentiment analysis from nltk to check the polarity and intensity of the reviews.
+Used vader sentiment analysis from nltk to check the polarity and intensity of the reviews.